ElevatedSensors/sensor-configs/static/bed-presence-mk1/getting-started.md

     <img src="/assets/images/bp-install-3.jpg" class="rounded m-2" width="400"/>
     <img src="/assets/images/bp-install-4.jpg" class="rounded m-2" width="400"/>

-5. Insert the sensor strips, then peal the adhesive backing and affix the sensors to the bed slat.
+5. Insert the sensor strips, then peel the adhesive backing and affix the sensors to the bed slat.
 For a temporary setup, sensors may be gently taped in place around bed slat.
-Do not cover end of sensors, as there is a required vent opening.
+Do not cover end of sensors with tape, as there is a required vent opening.
 For King beds, consider using the included extension wires to space the sensors futher apart.
 Zip ties can be used to hold everything neatly in place.

     <img src="/assets/images/bp-install-5.jpg" class="rounded m-2" width="400"/>
     <img src="/assets/images/bp-install-6.jpg" class="rounded m-2" width="400"/>